valexsantos/mkit/README.md

     - ...
 ```

-You must configure `haproxy` to use config directory. e.g. on Ubuntu
+You must configure `haproxy` to use config directory. for example on Ubuntu:

 ```
 # /etc/default/haproxy